10xsai/cloudflare-router-nx-plugin/PUBLISHING.md

 npm publish --access public
 ```

-Note: The `--access public` flag is needed for scoped packages like `@cloudflare-router/nx-plugin`.
+Note: Since we're using an unscoped package name, the `--access public` flag is not needed.

 #### Subsequent Publications